 Also Read: How to setup a Tourism Agency in UAE?
 A Quick Guide

-Brief History of the Department of Economic Development (DED) in Dubai
+Brief History of the DED in Dubai

-Over time, the DED extended its reach by incorporating specialized agencies under its umbrella, such as the Dubai Export Development Corporation and the Mohammed Bin Rashid Establishment for Young Business Leaders.
+Over time, the DED extended its reach by incorporating specialised agencies under its umbrella, such as the Dubai Export Development Corporation and the Mohammed Bin Rashid Establishment for Young Business Leaders.
 The DED is now part of the broader Dubai Department of Economy and Tourism (DET), which directs both economic and tourism strategies for the emirate.

 Also Read: How to Setup a Restaurant Business in Dubai?
 A Quick Guide